The Great Myths 15: What about “the Dark Ages?”

 So this was a “Dark Age” for who, exactly?
 Or what are we choosing to highlight when we make this assessment?
 What we decide regarding what was “dark” or “light” depends on what we choose to assign value or where we choose to focus.

 And this is the problem with this whole terminology.
 It is value-laden and based on selective focus and judgement.
-Someone who values prot-science over theology will regard ths period as a barren wasteland.
-But those who regard highly abstract and intricately-patterned art will see it as a period of remarkable examples of beauty and innovation, It all depends on where you look and how you focus.
+Someone who values proto-science over theology will regard the Early Medieval Period as a barren wasteland.
+But those who regard highly abstract and intricately-patterned art will see it as a period of remarkable examples of beauty and innovation.
+It all depends on where you look and how you focus.

-No historiography occurs in a vacuum and these topics and the assumtions and terminology around them will always be influenced by and reflect the wider culture.
-But rational people are careful to try to analyse history with objectivity, not bend it to use as an ideological tool or weapon.
+No historiography occurs in a vacuum and these topics and the assumptions and terminology around them will always be influenced by and reflect the wider culture.
+But rational people are careful to try to analyse history with objectivity, not bend it to use as a blunt ideological tool or weapon.
 The “Dark Ages” has long been used as both.
 Which is an excellent reason to abandon the concept.

 Further Reading